-Luckily, these side effects are usually quite mild and are easily controlled by scaling back consumption.
+Luckily, these side effects are usually relatively mild and are easily controlled by scaling back consumption.

 What Are the Different Types of Kratom?

-The first thing you might notice about kratom is its different strain.
+The first thing you might notice about kratom is its different strains.
 There are three main strains, with a fourth that likes to tag along.

-Each strain possesses the ability to reduce pain, provide energy, or knock you out; however, each strain also contains different alkaloid levels, impacting how it’ll affect you physically.
+Each strain can reduce pain, provide energy, or knock you out; however, each strain also contains different alkaloid levels, impacting how it’ll affect you physically.